kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- Highly Performant: we want view count statistic to be returned in a matter of few tends of milliseconds.
 	- Highly Available: we want statistics to be shown to users all the time, survives hardware/network failures, no single point of failure
  - CAP theorem tells me I should be choosing between Availability and Consistency
-	- If we choose availability over consistency, it simply means we prefer to show stale (not update to dConsistency
+	- If we choose availability over consistency, it simply means we prefer to show stale (not up-to-date) data than no data at all.
 	- Cost(hardware, development, maintenance)

 ### High-level architecture